holepunchto/pear-docs/helpers/compact-encoding.md

 ### Helpers

-To encode to a buffer or decode from one, use the `encode` and `decode` helpers to reduce your boilerplate.
+To encode to a buffer or decode from one, use the `encode` and `decode` helpers to reduce boilerplate.

 ```javascript
 const buf = cenc.encode(cenc.bool, true)